Patient Events

 • Symptoms - Symptoms mentioned by the patient

-1. The filters are as follows:
+3. The filters are as follows:

-• Active - When the Adverse Event is checked and the category and Grade are updated, it becomes Active
+• Active - When the adverse event is checked, and the category and grade are updated, it becomes Active

-1. New Adverse Event can be added by clicking "Add AE" button at the right.
-On clicking the button, you will see Add Adverse Event pop-up as follows.
+4. A new adverse event can be added by clicking the Add AE button on the right.
+After clicking the button, the Add Adverse Event pop-up will appear as follows.

 Note:

-1. Click on the Draft Adverse Event report, you will see a Review Adverse Event pop-up as follows:
+Please click on the Draft Adverse Event report.
+You will then see a “Review Adverse Event” pop-up as follows:

-2. Action field has the following options
+2. The Action field provides the following options.

 • Phone Call